scale-tone/durable-mvc-starter/README.md

 6. A basic sample Entity.
 [Here is its state](https://github.com/scale-tone/durable-mvc-starter/blob/main/ui/src/shared/CounterState.ts), [here is its class](https://github.com/scale-tone/durable-mvc-starter/blob/main/CounterEntity/index.ts) and [here is its rendering](https://github.com/scale-tone/durable-mvc-starter/blob/main/ui/src/App.tsx#L26).

 More examples you can find in [this separate repo](https://github.com/scale-tone/durable-mvc-samples).
+Also check [this blog post](https://scale-tone.github.io/2021/03/15/durable-mvc) for more details.

 # Prerequisites
 * [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) **globally** installed on your devbox.